 - We provide complimentary s’mores for roasting by the fire pit at sunset

-- For a totally unique Maine honeymoon experience, there is nothing like our one-of-a-kind Ultimate Romance Dinner in our Boathouse Bistro for 2.
+- For a totally unique Maine honeymoon experience, purchase the Ultimate Honeymoon Package to enjoy, among other things, our one-of-a-kind Ultimate Romance Dinner in our Boathouse Bistro for 2.

 We hope to see you for your Maine honeymoon at the Wolf Cove Inn – featured in Conde Nast, The Boston Globe, Redbook and on MSN.